priyanshuthakur8686-dev/Detection-of-sub-surface-Defects-of-Thermal-image/README.md

 # Run the detection script
 python defect_detection.py
+📜 License
+This project is licensed under the MIT License – you are free to use, modify, and distribute it.

 🙌 Acknowledgements
-OpenCV and NumPy communities.
+OpenCV and NumPy developers for their amazing libraries.

-Researchers in infrared thermography for pioneering work in defect detection.

-FLIR Systems for thermal imaging technology.
+Research studies on Infrared Thermography and NDT for background inspiration.

+The thermal imaging community for making datasets available.

 🧑‍💻 Author
 Priyanshu Singh
-B.Tech – Electronics & Communication Engineering
+B.Tech in Electronics & Communication Engineering
 National Institute of Technology, Goa

 📧 Email: priyanshuthakur8686@gmail.com
 🔗 LinkedIn: https://shorturl.at/6XLNS